cdcepi/FluSight-forecast-hub/model-output/README.md

 -   `wk flu hosp rate change`
 -   `peak week inc flu hosp`
 -   `peak inc flu hosp`

+For samples, this should be `wk inc flu hosp`.

 ### `horizon`
 Values in the horizon column indicate the number of weeks between the reference_date and the target_end_date.
 For influenza hospital admission forecasts this should be a number between -1 and 3 and rate change predictions should be a number between 0 and 3, where for example a horizon of 0 indicates that the prediction is a nowcast for the week of submission and a horizon of 1 indicates that the prediction is a forecast for the week after submission.
 See Tables 1 and 2 for examples.
-For the peak incidence and peak week targets, this column should be left blank/will not be used.
-For samples, this should be `wk inc flu hosp`.
+For the peak incidence and peak week targets, this columns hould be left blank/will not be used.

 ### `target_end_date`